Is your kettle not turning on, and you need to perform a reset?

 #2 Plug the Kettle In

-Once 5 seconds have elapsed, you can plug the kettle back into the mains.
-Your kettle will have now reset itself and will be ready to use.
+The next step in the kettle reset process is to plug the unit back into the mains.
+Your kettle will now be ready to use.

-To test your kettle, refill it with cold water.
-Ensure you do not overfill it by respecting the “maximum” water mark on the inside or outside of the kettle.
+Ensure you do not overfill it by respecting the “maximum” watermark on the inside or outside of the kettle.

 How to Reset a Smart Kettle

-Do you have a smart kettle?
-Do you need to restart it but are not sure how?
-Fortunately, most smart kettles have a very similar setup and are easy to reset.
+If you need to perform a reset on your smart kettle but are not sure how to do it, don’t worry!
+I find that most smart kettles have a very similar setup and are easy to reset.

 Here are the instructions you will need to reset a smart kettle:

 - Press and hold the 100° button or the power button.
-Hold this button for up to 5 seconds, or until you hear the smart kettle beep.
+Hold the button for up to 5 seconds or until you hear the smart kettle beep.

 - NOTE: on some smart kettles, such as the RediKettle, you will need to press and hold the power button while pressing and holding the 60° or 70° button.

 - Unplug the power cord from the mains.
-Wait 5 seconds.
+Wait five seconds.

 - Turn the kettle on.
 It has now reset itself.